 Your baby may need to return for tests to check how his lungs are working.
 Write down your questions so you remember to ask them during your visits.

 - Run a cool mist humidifier.
-This will help increase air moisture in your child's room.
-Follow the humidifier instructions carefully for running and cleaning it.
-Direct the mist stream towards your child's face, but keep the humidifier out of your child's reach.
+This will help increase air moisture in your baby's room.
+Follow the humidifier instructions carefully.

-- Oxygen: Your baby may need extra oxygen to help him breathe easier.
-It may be given through a plastic mask over his mouth and nose.
-It may also be given through small tubes placed in his nose instead of a mask.
-Ask your baby's caregiver about giving extra oxygen at home.
+- Give oxygen as directed.
+Your baby may need extra oxygen to help him breathe easier.
+It can be given through a mask over his mouth and nose.
+It may also be given through small tubes placed in his nose.
+Ask your baby's healthcare provider about how and when to give extra oxygen at home.

-- Pulse oximeter: Your baby may need to be monitored at home with a pulse oximeter.
+- Use a pulse oximeter as directed.
 A pulse oximeter is a machine that tells how much oxygen is in your baby's blood.
-A cord with a clip or sticky strip is placed on his ear, finger, or toe.
+A cord with a clip or sticky strip is placed on his earlobe, finger, or toe.
 The other end of the cord is hooked to a small machine.
-You may use this machine to see if he needs more oxygen.
-Ask your caregiver for more information on pulse oximeter.
+You may need to use this machine to see if he needs more oxygen.
+Ask your healthcare provider for more information about a pulse oximeter.

 Cardiopulmonary resuscitation (CPR):